What is E-Mail (Electronic Mail)?

 After the router examines the address, it determines where the message should be sent and sends the message.

-The E-mail address is then examined, and the message is sent to the specific mailbox the message is intended to go to or delivered to a mail server via the POP protocol.
+The email address is then examined, and the message is sent to the specific mailbox it is intended to reach or delivered to a mail server via the POP protocol.

 1) Gmail

-The number one free e-mail service system, without exception, is Gmail.
+Gmail is the number one free email service system, without exception.
 This service has been operated by Google since 2004.
-Also, creating a Gmail account is very simple.
+Additionally, creating a Gmail account is a straightforward process.

-Gmail provides you with the function of viewing messages without opening them.
+Gmail allows you to view messages without opening them.
 You can read and write draft emails without an internet connection.
 You can filter the messages sent to you by categories and use tags instead of folders.

-When you want to send an email, the message size is 25 MB in Gmail.
+When you want to send an email, the message size limit in Gmail is 25 MB.

-In addition to e-mail services, Gmail offers a total of 15 GB of free storage space, with better quality and content than the other services below.
+In addition to email services, Gmail offers a total of 15 GB of free storage space, with higher-quality content and features than the other services below.

 2) Outlook

-The Outlook interface is similar to other mail systems, with a list of folders, inboxes, sent messages, and drafts on the left panel.
+The Outlook interface is similar to other email systems, featuring a left panel that lists folders, inboxes, sent messages, and drafts.

 The main screen of the Outlook service is used to display the contents of the folder you are in, so you can browse the various emails in that section.